 As part of the Blueprint for responsible investment, the PRI has committed to showcasing leadership and increasing accountability, with a view to raising standards of responsible investment amongst all our signatories.

-We are pleased to announce two new initiatives under the banner of Showcasing Leadership:
+We are pleased to announce two initiatives under the banner of Showcasing Leadership:

 a Leaders’ Group and the PRI Awards

-Both projects were launched at PRI in Person in San Francisco in September 2018, and the inaugural results of each will be announced in September 2019.
+Both projects were launched at PRI in Person in San Francisco in September 2018, and the inaugural results of each was announced in September 2019.

-The Leaders’ Group will showcase signatories at the cutting edge of responsible investment.
+The Leaders’ Group showcases signatories at the cutting edge of responsible investment.